 Genoa Trail System

-The 16-mile Genoa Trail System is found at Genoa and is open to hikers, equestrians, mountain bikes and dogs.
+The 16-mile Genoa Trail System lies above the historic town of Genoa.
+The trails are open to hikers, equestrians, mountain bikes and dogs.
 The 8.2-mile Genoa Loop provides spectacular views of the Carson Valley and Pine Nut Range.
-For a longer hike, users can take the 9.6-mile Sierra Canyon Trail which climbs several thousand feet, joining up with the renown 165-mile Tahoe Rim Trail.
-The entire trail system climbs above the oldest town in Nevada, traversing across ridges, canyon and water courses through a predominant mix of Jeffrey Pine and white fir.
+For a longer hike, users can take the 10-mile Sierra Canyon Trail which climbs about 3,500 feet, joining up with the 170-mile Tahoe Rim Trail.
+The trails are near Genoa but traverse across relatively remote ridges, canyons and streams through a predominant mix of Jeffrey Pine and white fir.

 The trail system has three access points in the Genoa area.
 Additional access from the Tahoe Rim Trail can also occur by starting from the North Kingsbury or South Spooner Summit Trailheads.
-The nearby River Fork Ranch, owned by The Nature Conservancy, provides two flat trails along the West Fork Carson River just one mile east of Genoa.
+The nearby River Fork Ranch just east of Genoa, is owned by The Nature Conservancy and provides two flat trails along the West Fork Carson River.

 Spectacular, panoramic views of the Carson Valley are visible along the trail system.

-More information and a trail map can be found at http://www.carsonvalleytrails.org/Trails-Genoa.html.
+More information and a trail map can be found at: https://carsonvalleytrails.org/trails-maps/

 No dogs are allowed at River Fork Ranch.
-However, dogs are allowed everywhere else and should be leashed everywhere near homes and at trailheads and under owner control elsehwere.
-Equestrians are allowed on all trails.
+Dogs are allowed everywhere else and should be leashed near homes and at trailheads, while being under control elsehwere.
+Mountain bikes and equestrians are allowed on all trails.